destructurama/pages/README.md

-# pages
-Hosting for the NuGet package icon.
+Hosting for Destructurama!
+NuGet package icon.
 That's it!